 Importantly, the injured plaintiff must have been someone the drug manufacturer expected to take the drug.
 The plaintiff must also have been using the drug as directed.

-In some instances, if the drug were altered somehow, such as by mishandling in the retail pharmacy setting, then the drug manufacturer cannot be held liable for that alteration’s risks.
-In these cases, the retail pharmacy or their pharmaceuticals distributor will be the defendant.
+In some instances, if the drug were altered somehow, such as by mishandling in the retail pharmacy setting, the drug manufacturer cannot be held liable for that alteration’s risks.
+The retail pharmacy or its pharmaceuticals distributor will be the defendant in these cases.

 You and your family deserve to know your legal options when someone has been hurt by a dangerous drug.